fionix-software/minaret/README.md

 # Contribution

 You can contribute in many ways.
 You don't have to contribute code and you can contribute by planning evens, design, write documentations, reviews, promotes and many more!
-Refer here for more.
-You can direct message [@NazebZurati](https://twitter.com/NazebZurati) on twitter for inquiries.
+Refer [here](https://opensource.guide/how-to-contribute/) for more.
+You can direct message the maintainer on twitter (as stated above) for inquiries.

 If you were to contribute to the project by code, please follow Github's Fork & Pull guide stated [here](https://reflectoring.io/github-fork-and-pull/).
 Make sure to update your forked repository to upstream before working on it, or at least before submitting the changes.
 After submitting the changes, please make a pull request and have a discussion.
 Make sure to follow the branching model.

 # License

 This software source code is licensed under GNU General Public License (GPL) v3.0.

-You may not reuse Fionix brand, the logo, project name and other Fionix related identity as it is trademarked.
+You may not use any Fionix's project and brand identity (including project name, project icon / logo, Fionix logo etc.) and please do respect the decision.